apolakipso/DualLFO/README.md

 # DualLFO

-Euroduino sktech impliments a dual LFO
+Euroduino sktech implements a dual LFO

 By TimR